gorohoroh/gorohoroh-wordpress-plugins/wc-admin-sales-by-country/tutorial/tutorial-sales_by_country.md

 ### Updating data when a new date range is selected

-Fetching live data from REST API and displaying them in our report is a good start, but we don't currently have a working way to update the data when we select a new date range using the `ReportFilters` component.
+Fetching live data from REST API and displaying it in our report is a good start, but we don't currently have a working way to update the data when we select a new date range using the `ReportFilters` component.
 It's time to fix this.

 1. In `SalesByCountryReport`'s `render()` method, find where you're calling the `ReportFilters` component, and add a new prop to the call:
     ```javascript
     onDateSelect={this.handleDateChange}
     ```
    We're telling `ReportFilters` to call `handleDateChange()` every time we select a new date range and click *Update*.
-Next, let's declare `handleDateChange()`.
+Next, let's declare `handleDateChange()` itself.

 2. Add a new method to `SalesByCountryReport`:
     ```javascript